AjithRamachandran/smlearn/README.rst

 smlearn
 -------

-**smlearn** is a python implementation of machine learning algorithms.
+**smlearn** is a python implementation of some fundamental machine learning algorithms.

+The purpose of smlearn is not to produce optimized and efficient algorithms but rather to present how the algorithms work transparently.

-*Currently in the developing phase and therefore highly unstable.*
+*Currently in the developing phase.
+It is highly unstable and may change radically without notice.*

 dependencies
 ------------